-1.6 Ph.D.
+1.5 Ph.D.
 Concentration in the Teaching of Chemistry

-The Ph.D. in Chemistry with a concentration in the Teaching of Chemistry at the University of Illinois is intended to provide additional training in teaching and education to those interested in an academic career and whose primary focus will be on instruction.
+The Ph.D. in Chemistry with a concentration in the Teaching of Chemistry is intended to provide additional training in teaching and education to those interested in an academic career and whose primary focus will be on instruction.
 The program is particularly well-suited to those interested in a career at a primarily undergraduate institution.

-The program involves the same requirements as the Ph.D. program (see Section 5 of the Graduate Manual).
+The program involves the same requirements as the Ph.D. program (see Section 5).
 As part of the concentration in teaching, 12 hours of graduate coursework in education must be taken beyond the 8-12 hours in the student's technical area in chemistry.